-Art History by Dr Laurence Shafe
+by Dr Laurence Shafe

 I am a Tate Guide and I have prepared twelve guided tours of both Tate Britain and Tate Modern.
 I recommend visiting the Tate and going on one of these free tours.
 They are held during the day and you do not need to book in advance, just turn up.

 Thoughts are some of my ideas and speculations about a wide variety of topics.
-As my personal research covers both artificial intelligence and art history the subjects covered can jump from science to art and back again.

-My biography is on the About page and includes links to the essays and dissertations I wrote as a student from undergraduate to doctorate.
+My biography is on the About page and includes links to the essays and dissertations I wrote as a student from undergraduate level to my doctorate.
 If you would like to comment on the site or contact me please use the Contact page or the comment section at the bottom of most pages.